 We also have specialist IT rooms on campus with access to screen-reading, magnification, and OCR software.

-We can recommend Individual Exam Adjustments (IEAs) to ensure you are able to take your exams with reasonable adjustments in place.
+We can recommend Central Exam Adjustments (CEAs) to ensure you are able to take your exams with reasonable adjustments in place.
 For example by providing large print exam papers, extra time, or access to screen-reading software.

 Appropriate CEAs can be discussed with your adviser, and are dependent on your individual circumstances and the medical evidence you provide.